 Other drugs that can lead to liver inflammation include:

-Blood tests will be done to check liver function.
+You will have blood tests to check liver function.
 Liver enzymes will be higher if you have the condition.

 Call your health care provider if: